 5. Know Cuban Currency

 As of January 2021, the only in-circulation and legal currency in Cuba is the Cuban Peso, CUP.
 It’s what you exchange your foreign currency for and make all your purchases with in Cuba.
-For international exchange purposes, 25 Cuban Pesos = $1 USD, give or take a few in view that each day’s exchange rate may vary a small amount.
-The way to determine if you have CUP is noticing the faces on the bills.
-Faces determine that they are CUP.
+For international exchange purposes, the exchange rate fluctuates from Cuban Pesos to any currency.
+In October of 2022, 120 Cuban Pesos = $1 USD, give or take a few in view that each day’s exchange rate may vary a small amount.

 6. Learn How to Get Around

-If you’re traveling on an all-inclusive tour with Gardner Tours, you won’t need to learn how to get around.
+If you’re traveling on an all-inclusive Cuba Tour with Gardner Tours, you won’t need to learn how to get around.
 However, if you’re an independent traveler, it’s of utmost importance to learn about traversing Cuba before arrival.

 Traveling from one part of the country to another requires either hiring a private taxi, using a collective taxi (traveling with others you don’t know), or taking a Viazul bus, and those are in order from most expensive to least expensive based on convenience.
 If you choose to utilize Viazul, we recommend booking online in advance, as they sell out quickly.
 (Don’t forget to print your booking reference before you depart your home country.)